visgl/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 ##### `onViewportLoad` (Function, optional)

 `onViewportLoad` is a function that is called when all tiles in the current viewport are loaded.
-The loaded content or each visible tile is passed as an array of tile objects to this callback function.
+The loaded content for each visible tile is passed as an array of tile objects to this callback function.
 Check the [Tile](#tile) class for more info.

 - Default: `data => null`